 An important health warning about dental implants

 Nothing is as good as a healthy natural tooth.
 But when a tooth becomes infected, the patient must decide between a root canal procedure or an extraction.
-Given the choice, I believe that a dental implant offers a much healthier alternative to a root canal-treated tooth for the simple reason that a root canal-treated tooth is a dead and chronically infected body part, while a dental implant is usually remains sterile, and it is composed of relatively biocompatible material.
+Given a choice, I believe that a dental implant offers a much healthier alternative to a root canal-treated tooth for the simple reason that a root canal-treated tooth is a dead and chronically infected body part, while a dental implant usually remains sterile, and it is composed of relatively biocompatible material.

 Nothing is 100 percent safe.
 Driving a car or even walking down the street has risks.
 However, the relative risk of a dental implant is very low, and its benefit compared to a root canal-treated tooth is very high.